ddebenedittis/hierarchical_optimization_mpc/README.md

 #### With Python

-Python is more verbose that ROS, but you can pass options
+Python is more verbose than ROS, but you can pass options

 Multi robot exmaple
 ```shell